axisgroup/evaluation-toolkit/4.Conduct-the-test/Research-Methods/SUS/README.md

   >
   > I’ve put these findings in a [150 page detailed report](http://www.measuringusability.com/products/SUSpack) which contains valuable insights on background, benchmarks and best practices for anyone using the SUS.
 Here are a few highlights.

 - Axis Group has a handy [Google Sheets Template](https://docs.google.com/spreadsheets/d/1Uj3wfAPWDsu69uAFu8zi4d5O0rs3G5MWt4SZru7ld-A/edit?usp=sharing) with the formulas built in which you may copy over and link to the  [Google Form SUS Template](https://drive.google.com/open?id=1ETKDGN38acgyglEb7lAApT3792VklHKQ4EUnXr84Ox8) to capture results of the questionnaire.
-You can use Sheet 2 on this template to apply the SUS formula and calculate a SUS score per user.\
+You can use Sheet 2 of this template to apply the SUS scoring formula and calculate a SUS score per user.
 ![](applying-SUS-formula.gif)

 ## Method in Action